8srael/alx-low_level_programming/0x00-hello_world/README.md

           -------------------- ***Advanced Tasks*** --------------------
 - [100-intel](https://github.com/8srael/alx-low_level_programming/blob/main/0x00-hello_world/100-intel) - generates the assembly code (Intel syntax) of a C code and save it in an output file.The C file name will be saved in the variable $CFILE.
 The output file should be named the same as the C file, but with the extension `.s` instead of `.c` .
-- [101-quote.c](https://github.com/8srael/alx-low_level_programming/blob/main/0x00-hello_world/101-quote.c) - prints exactly `and that piece of art is useful\" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error .
+- [101-quote.c](https://github.com/8srael/alx-low_level_programming/blob/main/0x00-hello_world/101-quote.c) - prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error .
 You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts .
 Your program should 1 .
 Your program should compile without any warnings when using the -Wall gcc option .